Majestic Waterfowl Sanctuary, 17 Barker Road, Lebanon, CT, 06249

 Make a Donation to Our Organization

-We are always in need of financial donations.
-It's your help that makes our organization possible!
+We are recognized 501(c)(3) organization and always in need of financial donations.
+It's your help that makes everything we do possible!
 Our staff members do not draw salaries of any kind--we are comprised entirely of volunteers.
-This means your donations go a long way in assisting the ducks and geese here and waiting to come in.
+This means your donations go a long way in assisting the ducks and geese here as well as helping to make room for those who are waiting to come in.

 The more assistance we get from you, the more assistance we can provide to the ducks and geese that so desperately need our help.
 There are two ways to donate: Online via PayPal or by mail.
 Supply donations are always welcome.
 Please visit our Wish List for items we are currently in need of.